Angst (band): History

-After releasing their debut LP Lite Life in 1985, Angst began to play outside of California, and embarked on their first national tour.
+The group's debut full-length, Lite Life, was issued in 1985, which Trouser Press praised as "prov[ing] Angst’s prowess for turning politically informed ideas into mature and witty tunes."
+After releasing Lite Life, Angst began to play outside of California, and embarked on their first national tour.
 Over the next four years they toured America and Europe several times, as well as continuing to play regularly in the San Francisco Bay Area and Los Angeles, though they were never able to gain any kind of following in their own home town.
+The group's final album, Cry for Happy, appeared in 1988.
 By early 1989 the band had run its course, and broke up after their final European tour.

 In later years, Angst would be cited by Black Francis/Frank Black of Pixies fame as a major influence upon his work.
 He covered “Some Things (I Can’t Get Used To)” on his Snake Oil LP, and wrote a tribute song to the band entitled simply “Angst” that appears on the UK-only CD release of “Robert Onion” as well as on the One More Road For The Hit collection of B-sides and rarities.
 When asked by Rolling Stone magazine what band he would like to see reunite, he stated: “Angst.
 I'm sure there are other bands called Angst, but this is an obscure one from SST in the mid-Eighties.
 They used to play at the Rathskeller in Boston -- that's where I first heard them.
 Then I bought all their records.
 They were a San Francisco trio -- high energy but not punk -- and they were very influential on the Pixies and on me.
 Lite Life is their best album -- good luck finding it”.